 If you’re an avid fan of Korean films or series, going to South Korea is surely a part of your bucket list.
 When I was 18 years old (Boys over flower fever), I told myself that I should visit South Korea before reaching 25.
 20, I told my bunny, Nymfa that we should go there together.
 22, all expenses should be from my pocket.
 23, 24 and tadaaaa!!!
 Finally!! :)) Annyeonghaseyo South Korea! 😀

 AIRLINE.
 We chose AirAsia because it has the best time of departure to and from South Korea.
-Our departure time to SoKor is 7 o’clock in the morning while our departure time from there to Manila is 9 o’clock in the evening.
+Our departure time to SoKor is 7 o’clock in the morning while our departure time back to Manila is 9 o’clock in the evening.
 So the first and last days of our trip were maximized.
 Ohryt! 😀 For airline-booking tips, check my previous post here.

 VISA.
 This is the list of countries which are visa-free to South Korea as of April 2015: